sustrik/crypto-for-kids/game-theory.md

 Nick: "OK."

-Abraham: "We'll walk out without money because you are an idiot."
+Abraham: "We'll walk out without the money because you are an idiot."

 Nick: "No, that's not..."